ampproject/amphtml/contributing/building-an-amp-extension.md

 an AMP doc.
 You tell AMP which CSS belongs to this element when registering the element (see below).

-Class names prefixed with `-amp-` are considered private and publishers are not allowed to use to customize (enforced by AMP validator).
+Class names prefixed with `i-amphtml` are considered private.
+Publishers are not allowed to use them for customization (enforced by AMP validator).

+Class names prefixed with  `amp-` are public css classes that can be customized by publishers.
+All such classes should be documented in the component-specific `.md` file.
+All CSS classes in component stylesheets should be prefixed with either `i-amphtml-` or `amp-`.

 ## Register element with AMP